ufal/npfl138/exam/questions.md

 - Why the usual dropout cannot be used on recurrent state?
 Describe how the problem can be alleviated with variational dropout.
 [5]

-- Describe Layer Normalization including all its parameters, and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
+- Describe LayerNorm (including its parameters and their size), and write down how it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
 [5]

 - Draw a tagger architecture utilizing word embeddings, recurrent character-level word embeddings (including how are these computed from